HOW TO FINISH MORE BOOKS

 Personally, i don’t just read for leisure.
 I love learning and would love it more if i could do it in a shorter amount of time.
 This is why i’ve trained myself to read four to six books in one month.

 Keep in mind that this isn’t a tutorial.
 This is simply a helping blog post about my personal techniques to read faster.

 How To Finish More Books In A Short Amount of Time

 1. Divide the book into manageable chunks

 The way I do this is to read the prologue or the first paragraph of the first chapter to see the type of pacing the author was using.
 If the book I’m reading is fast-paced, I divide the book into manageable chunks with 5-7 chapters in each reading session.
 If the pacing is slow, I group the sections with 3-4 chapters each.
-This is way, I can tell far earlier in the journey how long it will take me to read the book.
-And because I already broke down the book into manageable chunks, I am more nudged to read the book on a daily basis.
+This way, I can tell far earlier in the journey how long it will take me to read the book.
+And because I have already broken down the book into manageable chunks, I am more nudged to read it on a daily basis.

 2. Read by sentence or phrase and not by word

 When you’re not already doing this, you might be subvocalizing when reading which is one of the reasons why you’re not reading any faster.
 Subvocalizing is when you’re speaking the words that you’re reading in your mind.
 Your eyes will narrow down its focus and will do comprehension by word instead of by sentence or phrase.
 It will slow down your reading pace into a speaking pace.

 Try reading by sentence or phrase so your eyes and brain will move on faster and do comprehension by blocks of thought.